itsbhumika/Aura-Buddy/README.md

 - 🗓️ Streak Calendar to track consistency
 - 🔓 Unlockable avatars/themes after achievements

-> Currently it has placeholder text but soon features will be implemented
+> Currently it is little static but features are under development simultaneously